johndgiese/angular-hyper-resource/README.md

 var user = User.get({id: 1});

-// user is NOT a promise, but is a nearly object that will "fill" up with data
+// user is NOT a promise, but is a nearly empty object that will "fill" up with
-// once the underlying promise for the resource is fullfilled.
+// data once the underlying promise for the resource is fullfilled.

 var allUsers = User.query();